Toronto District School Board

 How We Can Help

 We offer a wide variety of services.
 The parents/guardians, principal, teachers, and other professionals work as a team to help each student.
 School Support Teams meet regularly each month to identify and decide on a plan of support to benefit students.
-When a student is referred to social work services, we obtain permission from the parent/guardian(s) and begin our assessment.
+When a student is referred to social work services, consent is obtained from the parent(s)/guardian(s) in order to begin our assessment.
 We then decide on how best to serve our clients.

 SOME MORE DETAIL: